etorth/mir2x/README.md

        src="https://badges.gitter.im/org.png"/>
 </a>

-With C++20 coroutine feature support.
+With C++20 coroutine feature support, you need a compiler supports c++20 to compile.

 mir2x is a c/s based mir2ei implementation with various platforms supported.
 It contains all need components for game players and developers: